 Holy saints also have thought upon other causes.
-For some have thought that God ordained the water to be mingled with the wine as the water welled out with the blood out of his blessed heart upon the cross.
-And holy Saint Cyprian, that cunning doctor and of that blessed sacrament, did put water into wine; though there was no mention made thereof in the writing... no more than there was of divers other things that our Savior did (as Saint John saith), and that he would have to be done in his church ever after.
-Of which things this infusion of water is one taught undoubtedly by God to his apostles, and by them forth... and so this fifteen hundred years continued in Christ's church, without any 5 mention thereof made in Scripture, and yet men of necessity bound to observe it; nor no man ever thought or durst think the contrary, till now Luther and Tyndale and such others of their sort which set so little by that blessed sacrament that they would have all honor and reverence taken from it, and reckoned for a bare 10 sign set but only to signify, without any giving of grace... and therefore they would have it homely handled howsoever men list.
-Devise once some signification... and then would those heretics, by their wills, that instead of wine and water, men would consecrate new ale in corns.
-15
+For some havethought that God ordained the water to be mingled with the wineas the water welled out with the blood out of his blessed heart uponthe cross.
+And holy Saint Cyprian, that cunning doctor andThe saying of Saint Cyprianblessed martyr, thereupon saith that our Savior himself, at the time of the institutionof that blessed sacrament, did put water into wine; though35there was no mention made thereof in the writing... no more than there was of divers other things that our Savior did (as Saint John saith), and that he would have to be done in his church ever after.
+Of which things this infusion of water is one taught undoubtedly by God to his apostles, and by them forth and so this fifteen hundred years continued in Christ's church, without any mention thereof made in Scripture, and yet men of necessity bound to observe it; nor no man ever thought or durst think the contrary, till now Luther and Tyndale and such others of their 5 sort which set so little by that blessed sacrament that they would have all honor and reverence taken from it, and reckoned for a bare sign set but only to signify, without any giving of grace and therefore they would have it homely handled howsoever men list.
+10 Devise once some signification and then would those heretics, by their wills, that instead of wine and water, men would consecrate new ale in corns.
+Now, where he saith that it is the shame of the clergy if aught be used 15 among Christian men whereof "no man wist the meaning"-why more than for Moses to deliver and leave to the people many ceremonies commanded by God, whereof the people, whatsoever Tyndale say, never understood the meaning?
+Would the wise man that if God hid a men do a thing who shell say him new but if he tell 20 bid a man do a thing he shall say him nay but if he tell him why?
+Then finisheth he this matter with a proper taunt: that "if our shepherds were as willing to feed as to shear, we had needed no such dispicions, nor they to have burned so many as they have."
+Lo the great fault that Tyndale findeth in that the prelates do not as 25 he doth-devise causes at adventure and warrant them for true- nor leave out the water boldly upon his ghostly counsel now, against the faith of all faithful folk this fifteen hundred years before!
+And where he layeth that the slackness of feeding hath caused so 30 many to be burned-I will not say nay but that it might have been better with some if there had been used more diligence in preaching.
+But as for many such as have been burned all the preaching in the world would not have helped their obstinacy.
+But surely if the prelates had taken as good heed in time as they should have done, there 35 should peradventure at length fewer have been burned, thereby.
+But there should have been more burned, by a great many, than there have been, within this seven years last past.
+The lack whereof I fear me will mal ke more burned within t his seve n years next c oming than else sho uld have needeo d to have e been b urned i n seven score.